July 22 - December 15, 2010

-Kadir López, Belkis Ayón, Rocío García, Fernando Rodríguez, José Bedia, Manuel Mendive, Sandra Ramos, Elsa Mora, Roberto Fabelo, Alicia Leal, Douglas Pérez, Alejandro Aguilera, Carlos Estévez, Ibrahim Miranda, Clara Morera, Zaida del Rio, Carlos Cárdenas, Los Carpinteros, Armando Mariño, Alexandre Arrechea, Ricardo Elias, José Toirac, Ernesto Pujol, Yamilys Brito, Tomás Esson, Sandra Ceballos, Ángel Delgado, Roberto Diago
+Kadir López, Belkis Ayón, Rocío García, Fernando Rodríguez, José Bedia, Manuel Mendive, Sandra Ramos, Elsa Mora, Roberto Fabelo, Alicia Leal, Douglas Pérez, Alejandro Aguilera, Carlos Estévez, Ibrahim Miranda, Clara Morera, Zaida del Rio, Carlos Cárdenas, Los Carpinteros, Armando Mariño, Alexandre Arrechea, Ricardo Elias, José Toirac, Ernesto Pujol, Yamilys Brito, Tomás Esson, Sandra Ceballos, Ángel Delgado, and Roberto Diago

 Shelley and Donald Rubin began acquiring Cuban art in 2008.
 The collection quickly grew and as of 2010 is comprised of almost 400 contemporary works.
 Cuban art expands the scope of the Rubins’ collection while maintaining a commitment to the preservation of cultures and to art that inspires appreciation for sacred and isolated places around the world.

-Recent Acquisitions encompasses three decades of work from Cuba by some of its foremost artists, the majority of whom still live on the island.
+Recent Acquisitions encompasses three decades of work by some of Cuba’s foremost artists, the majority of whom still live on the island.
 Employing various mediums and methods that range from the dramatically tactile sculpture of Alejandro Aguilera to the repurposed bus window donning neon lotto numbers and aluminum foil by Alberto Casado, many of the artists take inspiration from what the environment—literally, culturally and politically— provides them.
-The rich and varied visual vocabulary the artists employ reflects the multi-cultural and the diverse ethnic make up of Cuba’s population.
+The rich and varied visual vocabulary the artists employ reflects the multi-cultural and diverse ethnic make up of Cuba’s population.
 Recent Acquisitions provides just a small taste of Cuban cultural expression and celebrates these artists and their significant contributions.